-Any College publication that is intended for external distribution must be approved by the Vice President for Institutional Advancement prior to contracting for the printing process.
+Any College publication that is intended for external distribution must be approved by the Executive Vice President prior to contracting for the printing process.
 This directive is designed to ensure that all publications intended for external audiences are consistent with College policies and publication standards.
 Any publication printed without this approval will not be funded with College resources.

 If such publications are to be supported or sponsored by advertisements from local merchants, the solicitation for such support must be approved in advance by the Office of Institutional Advancement.
-Defraying the cost of publication by advertisements does not negate the requirement for approval by the Vice President for Institutional Advancement.
+Defraying the cost of publication by advertisements does not negate the requirement for approval by the Executive Vice President.